 The undersigned hereby appoints Benj.
-A. Smith, III and Philip J. Koning, or either of them, of Macatawa Bank Corporation ("Macatawa"), with full power of substitution, to act as attorneys and proxies for the undersigned to vote all shares of common stock of Macatawa that the undersigned is entitled to vote at Macatawa's Special Meeting of Shareholders (the "Meeting"), to be held on \\\\\\, 2002, at , located at \\\\\\, Holland, Michigan 49423, at \\\\\\ local time, and any and all adjournments and postponements thereof.
+A. Smith, III and Philip J. Koning, or either of them, of Macatawa Bank Corporation ("Macatawa"), with full power of substitution, to act as attorneys and proxies for the undersigned to vote all shares of common stock of Macatawa that the undersigned is entitled to vote at Macatawa's Special Meeting of Shareholders (the "Meeting"), to be held on March 21, 2002, at the Holland Country Club located at 51 Country Club Road, Holland, Michigan 49423, at 2:30 p.m. local time, and any and all adjournments and postponements thereof.